NeuroQP Docs

 Marker stainings are then classified against those detected cells.

-• ON means the detected cell expresses the selected marker.
+• A positive example is a detected cell that expresses the selected marker.

-• OFF means the detected cell does not express the selected marker.
+• A negative example is a detected cell that does not express the selected marker.

-This workflow has a shared cell denominator, so metrics such as % ON are meaningful.
+This workflow has a shared cell denominator, so marker-positive proportions are meaningful.

 Independent-detection projects